Table of Contents

 - 3 Important Medicinal Properties of Tagar

-Indian Valerian, is used in Ayurveda, Siddha and Unani for treating brain related disorders such as insomnia, hysteria, nervous unrest, and emotional troubles.
-It is a mild sedative-hypnotic herb that has calming and sleep-inducing effect on brain.
-It balances Vata and has carminative action.
-Tagar is used in form of powder, extract and tincture.
+Indian Valerian, is used in Ayurveda, Siddha, and Unani for treating brain related disorders such as insomnia, hysteria, nervous unrest, and emotional troubles.
+It is a mild sedative-hypnotic herb that has a calming, and sleep-inducing effect on the brain.
+It balances Vata, and has carminative action.
+Tagar is used in the form of powder, extract, and tincture.

-The roots and rhizome of plant has depressant action on Central nervous system.
+The roots, and rhizome of the plant has depressant action on Central nervous system.

 Indian Valerian is said to be a good substitute for Valeriana officinalis.

 The botanical name of Tagara is Valeriana wallichii.
 It belongs to plant family Valerianaceae.
 Below is given taxonomical classification of the plant.